 PRINCIPAL, CHIEF INVESTIGATOR

-CERTIFIED FRAUD EXAMINER (CFE), TEXAS CERTIFIED INVESTIGATOR (TCI)
+CERTIFIED FRAUD EXAMINER (CFE), TEXAS BOARD CERTIFIED INVESTIGATOR (TBCI)

 Martin resigned from the US Treasury Department in 1984 and worked as a Supervising Examiner for the Texas State Securities Board in Austin.
 This experience allowed Martin to become adept in broader definitions of fraud: Ponzi schemes (John Colgin–1985), oil and gas fraud, and securities fraud.